Emma-Belg/react-getting-started/README.md

 # React
 ## Some basics
 Using Node and NPM to create a React App.
-It is better to use the `npx create-react-app react-app-name`
+It is better to use the `npx create-react-app react-app-name`.

+The first thing you should decide when making a React App is the component structure - you should decide how many components to use and what each component should describe (this can be quite difficult and you might need to change things as you go along, renaming or removing components).

 ### Reactive Updates